-The Board recognises the importance of climate change and its environmental impact and has adopted a policy to reduce the Society's carbon footprint and develop products for Members that are beneficial to the environment by supporting more energy efficiency in their homes.
-Climate change is probably the biggest single challenge for society in the decades to come.
+Looking forward the issue of climate change will be prominent and the Society's environmental impact is increasingly occupying discussions at Board.
+The Society has adopted policies to reduce its carbon footprint and we are also focusing on developing products for Members that are beneficial to the environment by supporting more energy efficiency in their homes.